 Host a Backyard Barbecue

-Sharing some laughs and great food and conversation with friends and family can go a long way in creating a memorable holiday.
+Sharing some laughs, great food, and lively conversation with friends and family can go a long way in creating a memorable holiday.

 And if there are braces-wearers in your family, check out our Tips for a Braces Friendly Barbecue, which includes a delicious grilled shrimp recipe.

-Whether you decide to venture out or stay at home this holiday weekend, we hope that you stay safe and healthy, and have lots of fun!
+Whether you decide to venture out or stay at home this holiday weekend, we wish you a happy Fourth of July and hope you have lots of fun!